 WORKPLACE SAFETY As an architecture studio, BIG maintains workshops fully equipped with the most advanced laser cutters, wood cutters, and tools and materials necessary to produce architectural models, in addition to the facilities of an average office.
 Thus, we have strict guidelines for use of the model workshops and take extreme precautions to ensure the safety of anyone handling said tools and machinery.
 All employees are given a workshop orientation with the workshop manager, covering basic safety guidelines and proper workshop protocol to ensure the workshop is a safe place to work for all.
 Proper ventilation is provided for the spray painting and foam cutting areas.
-The office first aid supplies are kept on an easily accessible and clearly visible shelf, and are regularly checked and restocked.
-EMPLOYEE ENGAGEMENT As mentioned above, BIG has a well-established Health and Safety Committee that oversees the safety and health of all employees.
-BIG also conducts work place assessments regularly and since 2017 the focus on the psycho-social and engagement-related matters has been expanded.
-In addition, BIG has instituted a number of activities to support the health of our employees, such as a healthy company-subsidized lunch, discount deals for employees at gyms and fitness-centers, and company subsidized participation in sporting events.
+The office first aid supplies are kept on an easily accessible and clearly visible shelf and are regularly checked and restocked.
+EMPLOYEE ENGAGEMENT BIG has a well-established Health and Safety Committee that oversees the safety and health of all employees.
+BIG also conducts workplace assessments regularly and since 2017 the focus on the psycho-social and engagement-related matters has been expanded.
+In 2022, two anonymous hotlines were further developed and promoted internally by HR. - One being the 'Ethics hotline' to which any observations related to potential breaches of law can be directed, and the other 'People hotline' being a hotline concerning work environment and anything else employees would like to flag for BIG's HR team.
+BIG has instituted a number of activities to support the health of our employees, such as a healthy company-subsidized lunch, discount deals for employees at gyms and fitness-centers, and company subsidized participation in sporting events.